xepozz/internal-mocker/README.md

 ## Usage

-The main idea is simple: register Listener of PHPUnit and call Mocker at first.
+The main idea is pretty simple: register a Listener for PHPUnit and call the Mocker extension first.

-### Register hook
+### Register a hook

 1. Create new file `tests/MockerExtension.php`
 2. Paste the following code into the created file: